joeysmoll/joeysmoll.com/_portfolio/blocchat.md

 ## The Project: Build a Chat Application with Angular and Firebase

-Bloc Chat is my first project working with a database which involved using new modules like (UI Bootstrap and ngCookies) and new functions that come with the territory.
+Bloc Chat is my first project working with a database which involved using new modules (UI Bootstrap and ngCookies) and new functions that come with the territory.
 The key features of this application were to have the ability to list chat rooms, create new chat rooms, create and save a username to a cookie, and send and receive messages.

 ### Project Setup